A few tools, some safety equipment, and a little know-how put almost any project within reach of the average DIYer.

 There is a first time for everything.
 It doesn’t matter if you’re an accountant, the CEO of a fortune 100 company, or the baker who gets up at three in the morning to make the coffee and donuts for the morning commuters.
 Everything you have done had a first time.

 DIY home repairs are a lot like that.
 The first time you open a package of parts to rebuild the lawnmower carburetor, you might think it’s too much.
 But if you work carefully and take your time, the job only takes an hour and suddenly, your lawnmower is running smoothly and starts on the first pull.

-If never try anything new, you'll never learn any new skills.
+If you never try anything new, you’ll never learn any new skills.
 That is true in just about any aspect of life from cooking to cleaning to fixing things around your home.